-The lunch/recess period for kindergarten and first grade is 50 minutes long-approximately 25 minutes for lunch and 25 minutes for recess.
-Students are supervised by Teacher Aides for the entire 50 minutes.
+The lunch/recess period for kindergarten and first grade is 45 minutes long- approximately 20 minutes for lunch and 20 minutes for recess (5 mins. transition).
+Students are supervised by

+Teacher Aides for the entire 45 minutes.
 Each teacher aide is assigned a class to supervise for the duration of the school year.